Created on 07-14-2023 09:33 AM Edited on 09-09-2024 07:22 AM By Jean-Philippe_P

 Once the configuration wizard is applied, the user must reboot FortiNAC as prompted on the GUI for the changes to take effect.

-Further details regarding deployment and the Configuration wizard guide are provided below:
+Further details regarding deployment are provided below:

 Stage 3.
 Establish Visibility.